Mark Mateski launched Red Team Journal in 1997.

 His intent was to encourage decision makers to consider alternative perspectives to national security issues.
 Later, his focus shifted to red teaming methods.
-Today, Red Team Journal primarily addresses red teaming as it relates to adversary emulation and vulnerability assessment.
+Today, Red Team Journal primarily addresses red teaming as it relates to managing and securiting complex systems.

 The mission of Red Team Journal is to